Restaurants & Bars

 An import permit must be obtained from the Chief Veterinary Officer before the importation of all animals, reptiles and birds.
 A Veterinary Officer must examine the animal before it is allowed to leave the customs area.
 Dogs and cats must be free of any communicable disease.
 These animals may be imported by permit directly from the UK, Ireland, Jamaica, St.Kitts - Nevis, Antigua, St.Lucia and St.Vincent.
 Cats and dogs originating from all other countries must undergo 6 months quarantine in Britain after which time an import permit can be secured.
 For further inquiries, contact Veterinary Services at Tel: (246) 427-5073 or Fax: (246) 420-8444

 Dogs and cats can be brought into Belize without quarantine.
 Domestic pets will be allowed to enter the country provided that owners present the following: valid import permit; international veterinary certificate; valid rabies vaccination certificate; inspection by quarantine officer; US $12.50 entry fee + US $12.50 fax fee.
+To apply for an import permit, request application form from:

 All animals arriving in Bermuda must be accompanied by an Import Permit that was issued in advance by the Department of Environmental Protection, together with an original of a health certificate issued by a licensed veterinarian of the country from which the animal is coming to Bermuda.
 The health certificate and veterinary statements must be issued within 10 days before the animal's arrival in Bermuda, must be dated, must show the name, address and phone number of the veterinary facility, and must be signed by a licensed veterinarian.
 You must provide evidence that your animal complies with all of import requirements before an Import Permit will be issued.
 Certain dog breeds may be prohibited.